 State of the Industry Report

-The AFGC State of the Industry Report which is the ninth in series consists of extensive set of historical and updated data which collectively describe the food and beverage, grocery manufacturing and fresh produce sector.
+The AFGC State of the Industry report, which is the tenth in series, consists of extensive set of historical and updated data that collectively describe the food and beverage, grocery manufacturing and fresh produce sector.
 The report highlights the important contribution the sector makes to the Australian economy.